bk/wmk-docs/content/config.md

   and/or `filters`, or a list (which then is interpreted as the value of the `extra_args` setting).

 - `use_cache`: boolean, True by default.
-If you set this to False, the Markdown rendering cache will be disabled.
-This is useful for small and medium-sized projects where the final HTML output often depends on factors other than the Markdown files themselves.
+If you set this to False, the rendering cache will be disabled.
+This is useful for small and medium-sized projects where the final HTML output often depends on factors other than the content file alone.
 Note that caching for a specific file can be turned off by putting `no_cache: true` in the frontmatter.

 - `cache_mtime_matters`: boolean, False by default.
 Normally only the body of